node-prism/ngn/README.md

   mouse.getPosition(): { x: number, y: number }
   ```

-  Returns the position of the mouse.
+  Returns the position of the mouse relative to the window.

 - `getAcceleration`
   ```typescript